Vessels — Full Integration Reference

 Agent activity (working state + step history)

 When your agent works through multiple steps before delivering a result, you can stream those steps into the vessel in real time.
-On mobile, this renders as an animated working card.
+On web and mobile, this renders as an animated working card.
 When the agent resolves, the card collapses into a small tappable chip — "Agent worked for 23s" — and the human can tap to see every step the agent took.

 This requires no extra infrastructure.
 You signal the current phase by setting agentActivity on a push or edit.
 The server accumulates the step history automatically.